xilution/xilution-react-todomvc/README.md

 		* See [./aws/cloud-formation/template-sam.yml](https://github.com/xilution/xilution-react-todomvc/blob/master/aws/cloud-formation/template-sam.yml)
 		* Checkout the 'xilution-todomvc-sam' stack using the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home).
 	1. Run `make show-backend-url` to see the URL of the backend RESTful web service.
-	1. Run `make put-types` to register JSON schema used by this example with Xilution - Elements - Data Accessor.
+	1. Run `make put-types` to register JSON schema used by this example with Xilution - Elements - Neon.
 		* You will be prompted for credentials.
 		  Use the credentials you used to create your Xilution account.